Manuel123cool/tutorials/SwiftUI/main.md

 Modifier:
 * textFieldStyle(RoundedBorderTextFieldStyle())
-* foregroundColor(.blue) chagens the inserted text to a certain color.
+* foregroundColor(.blue) changes the inserted text to a certain color.

 #### Secure textfield
 ```